nori-dot-eco/contracts/docs/Certificate.md

 function onERC1155BatchReceived(address, address, uint256[] removalIds, uint256[] removalAmounts, bytes data) external returns (bytes4)
 ```

-Receives a batch of child tokens, the certificate recipient and amount must be encoded in the field data.
+Receive a batch of child tokens.

 <i>See [IERC1155Receiver](
 https://docs.openzeppelin.com/contracts/4.x/api/token/erc1155#ERC1155Receiver) for more.

 ##### Requirements:
 - This contract must not be paused (enforced by `_beforeTokenTransfers`).
-- `_msgSender` must be the removal contract.</i>
+- `_msgSender` must be the removal contract.
+- The certificate recipient and amount must be encoded in the `data` parameter.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |